British country clothing: Headwear

 The flat cap, Irish walking hat, deerstalker and trilby hat are some traditional forms of headwear used in the country.
-But some people will sometimes choose a non-traditional style of hat, depending on weather conditions, social circumstances and the activity.
-The flat cap is often made of tweed or cotton, whilst a trilby hat is traditionally made from felt material.
-For a trilby hat, a feather attached pin on the side is a traditional accessory for both men and women which can also optionally be attached a jacket lapel.
+The flat cap is often made of tweed or cotton, whilst a trilby is traditionally made from felt material.
+A feather pinned to the side of a trilby is a traditional accessory for both men and women, and can also optionally be attached to a jacket lapel.